-The primary sources of supply for the energy products segment are the manufacturers of flanges, valves and fittings, pipe divisions of North American steel mills, independent manufacturers of pipe and accessories, international steel mills and other distributors.
-The steel distributors sector deals on a regular basis with multiple suppliers in 13 countries around the world.
+The primary sources of supply for the energy field stores segment are the manufacturers of flanges, valves and fittings, pipe divisions of North American steel mills, independent manufacturers of tubular goods and accessories, international steel mills and other distributors.
+The steel distributors sector deals on a regular basis with multiple suppliers in countries around the world.